 Despite the rise in independent travel over the last decade or so, the majority of people still wander in to their local travel agent, peruse the brochures, get quoted a packaged price for flights and accommodation and hand over their money, safe in the knowledge that they will be sat by the pool sipping all inclusive watered down drinks in just a few months time.

 Sometimes they can give you a good price on a flight alone, or at the very least give you a rough basis on which to compare and shop around from.
 And given the relative complexities of visa issues and ESTA’s, managing the labyrinthine mess that are airline booking procedures and price searches and keeping up to date with latest deals and fares, then they are often the very people that you should be looking to for a bit of advice.

 Travel agencies are essentially middlemen who make millions in commission year in year out!
 Wouldn’t that money be better in your pocket than theirs?

-I have stayed in some amazing places, running the whole gamut of hostels, guesthouses and hotels, even luxury heritage spa hotels, that never see any package tourists and are a lot cheaper as a result, I have stayed in character accommodation, from castles and Buddhist temples to treehouses and longhouses in the jungle and dozens of other places in between that would never be in a travel agents brochure, and I have had these amazing experiences precisely because I travel independently and see what else is out there.
+I have stayed in some amazing places during my travels, running the whole gamut of hostels, guesthouses and hotels, even luxury heritage spa hotels, that never see any package tourists and are a lot cheaper as a result, I have stayed in character accommodation, from castles and Buddhist temples to treehouses and longhouses in the jungle and dozens of other places in between that would never be in a travel agents brochure, and I have had these amazing experiences precisely because I travel independently and see what else is out there.

-You can get better and cheaper places to stay, cheaper flights, much more choice in where to stay and what to do and don’t have to pay a huge commission on top.
+By travelling independently you can get better and cheaper places to stay, cheaper flights, much more choice in where to stay and what to do and don’t have to pay a huge commission on top.
 I really don’t see any downside to that.